 Knowing their performance, installation, and upkeep will help you choose the right option.

-Comparing Efficiency and Power
+Comparing efficiency and power

 - Tunnel thrusters produce strong, steady thrust, making them ideal for large ships.
 But they create drag, which slightly slows the boat.